mstksg/inCode/copy/entries/monad-plus-2.md

 [ 2, 8, 8, 32]
 ~~~

-The first list represents the results of all of the possible succesful paths 5
+The first list represents the results of all of the possible successful paths 5
 could have taken to "traverse" the dreaded `halveOrDouble` landscape twice ---
 double-halve, or double-double.
-The second, 6 could have emerged succesful
+The second, 6 could have emerged successful
 with halve-double, double-halve, or double-double.
 For 8, all paths are
-succesful, incidentally.
+successful, incidentally.
 He better check his privilege.

 ### Do notation